–Sorry, I’m not accepting new clients at this moment. I wish you best of luck in your healing journey.–

 As your therapist, I help you bring a flow into your life.
 I follow your process and walk with you, side by side, into the hidden parts of yourself which tell your story.
 Here is where we acknowledge both your pain and your resiliency.
 We then set up a path for healing & transformation.

 You’d probably perceive my approach to you as direct, authentic, warm, understanding, challenging, & creative.
 My approach is relational within different frameworks such as psychodynamics, drama therapy, somatic, and mindfulness-based.
 I use EMDR as a most significant treatment for trauma.

-I have a broad experience working with children and engaging them in the healing processes of play therapy, role play, and expressive arts.
-My action-oriented approach working with couples focuses mainly on enhancing (non-violent) communication skills, examining attachment styles, exploring dynamics, and cultural differences.
+My action-oriented approach working with couples focuses mainly on enhancing non-violent communication skills, examining attachment styles, exploring dynamics, and honoring cultural differences.